 - Data processing power: if you have patients and no tight time constraints, you don’t have to worry about this too much.
 However, if you’ve got a big data (or near-big data) project to analyze, you better make sure your infrastructure is ready.

-- Data quality: your training sets, as well as incoming data for the algorithms, have to come from reliable sources and not contain too much noise.
+- Data quality: The accuracy of pattern recognition algorithms is highly dependent on the quality of the data they are trained on.
+If the data is incomplete, inconsistent, or noisy, the algorithm may not be able to accurately identify patterns.
+Your training sets, as well as incoming data for the algorithms, have to come from reliable sources and not contain too much noise.
 (Noise, in this case, might be irrelevant information for your decision-making process.
-For example, do you really need to know what is your client’s favorite childhood toy in order to understand whether he runs a risk of getting bad credit balance?)
+For example, do you really need to know what is your client’s favorite childhood toy in order to understand whether he runs a risk of getting a bad credit balance?)

 Where can pattern recognition be implemented?

 Pattern recognition, as we have discovered, can be useful throughout industries and businesses.
-Let’s focus now on real-life business cases and see how does pattern recognition help solve problems.
+Let’s focus now on real-life business cases and see how pattern recognition helps solve problems.

 Computer-Aided Diagnosis (CAD) Systems for Healthcare

-In research published at the beginning of 2019, a group of medical researchers has applied machine learning and pattern recognition to detect various types of cancer in patients at an early stage.
+In another research published at the beginning of 2019, a group of medical researchers applied machine learning and pattern recognition to detect various types of cancer in patients at an early stage.

-With the help of such biomedical/medical imaging, a group of Japanese scientists was able to identify five types of cancer cell lines - SW480, DLD-1, HCT116, Panc-1, and HepG2 (in the image above).
-White blood cells’ size distributions are shown in green, cell lines - in red bars.
+With the help of such biomedical/medical imaging, a group of Japanese scientists was able to identify five types of cancer cell lines – SW480, DLD-1, HCT116, Panc-1, and HepG2 (in the image above).
+The green color highlights white blood cells’ size distributions and the red bars show cell lines.
 This work, among many similar projects in the healthcare system, is a step toward automated diagnosis and disease prevention.

 A computer vision technology, trained by machine learning and pattern recognition, automatically recognizes and classifies white blood cells and tissue as healthy or sick.
-In order to double-check the results, they created an additional SVM classifier that was trained by using a set of statistics of subcellular structures.
+In order to double-check the results, they created an additional SVM classifier and trained it using a set of statistics of subcellular structures.
 According to the research authors, “This label-free, non-cytotoxic cell classification based on the subcellular structure of QPM images has the potential to serve as an automated diagnosis of single cells.“

 This technology is especially vital for businesses that work with words.
 An excellent example of NLP at work is Grammarly – a powerful tool for correcting typos and grammar as well as enhancing the general feel of the message.
 We use Grammarly here at HUSPI, and we are in love with this product.